OPS-E2E-PPE/VBA-Docs/api/Outlook.MeetingItem.AttachmentRemove.md

 ---
-title: MeetingItem.AttachmentRemove Event (Outlook) ms.prod: outlook
+title: MeetingItem.AttachmentRemove event (Outlook)
 api_name:
 - Outlook.MeetingItem.AttachmentRemove
 ms.assetid: 418fcee8-fba8-1296-0689-75d4f84c508a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# MeetingItem.AttachmentRemove Event (Outlook)
+# MeetingItem.AttachmentRemove event (Outlook)

 Occurs when an attachment has been removed from an instance of the parent object.